 \section{Matching Games and Generalizations}

-In this section, we define matching games, assignment games, $b$-matching games, $b$-assignment games and partitioned matching games and show how the two examples from Section~\ref{s-intro} can be seen as matching games and partitioned matching games, respectively.
+In this section, we define matching games, assignment games, $b$-matching games, $b$-assignment games and partitioned matching games. {We also} show how the two examples from Section~\ref{s-intro} can be seen as matching games and partitioned matching games, respectively.